 Knife cuts are super important!
 Cut all of the vegetables in ways you want to eat them.
 I like tomatoes cut smaller, and cucumbers cut larger.
 I highly recommend this chopper.
 It is a life saver.

 Texture and variety are key.
-Experiment with different types of toppings, like my pickled onions.
+Experiment with different types of toppings.
 You need some crunch, so try adding nuts, seeds, croutons, crackers, etc. I also love adding cheese, or avocado (or both) for some creaminess (and fat).
 This will help make the salad more filling too.
 Try adding a sweet vegetable or a fruit to play off the savoriness of all of the other elements.
 Lastly, make sure (especially when making an entree salad) to add some protein.
 Legumes, or meats are great additions.

 All of these techniques were how I created this simple and Easy Crispy Chicken Tender Dinner Salad.
 It is a complete hit, and is full of beautiful colors.
 I hope you enjoy!